With 2022 just around the corner, we’ve drummed up a few fleet industry trends to look for in the new year.

 6. Automated Fleet Processes

 Automation continues to be a theme for 2022, especially in fleet management trends.
-Fleet management software (FMS) and solutions have been increasing in popularity as indispensable tools for streamlining daily processes through automated workflows, improved collaboration and mobile capabilities allowing for real-time communication.
+Fleet management software (FMS) and solutions have been increasing in popularity as indispensable tools for managing maintenance and streamlining daily processes through automated workflows, improved collaboration and mobile capabilities allowing for real-time communication.

 Even outsourcing maintenance to third-party vendors has become more streamlined with outsourced maintenance automation, allowing for consolidated monthly billing, digital work orders, in-app communication, auto-approvals and more.